CougarsCare/cougarscare.github.io/how-to-help.md

 Because we are completely run and organized by volunteers, 100% of the funds raised is dedicated to helping our students.
 Below are some of the items that we are in need of.

 **What we need all the time:**

--Dry goods (canned food, pasta, rice, etc)
+* Dry goods (canned food, pasta, rice, etc)

--Healthy Snacks (fruit leathers, granola bars, etc.)
+* Healthy Snacks (fruit leathers, granola bars, etc.)

--Cereal
+* Cereal

--School Supplies
+* School Supplies

--Backpacks (especially male backpacks)
+* Backpacks (especially male backpacks)

--Teenage clothes
+* Teenage clothes

--Donations - It takes donations to support teenagers!
+* Donations - It takes donations to support teenagers!

 **Clothing exchange needs:**

--Teenage clothes
+* Teenage clothes

--Toiletries
+* Toiletries

--Feminine Products
+* Feminine Products

 **Thanksgiving food distribution needs:**

--$10 Gift Cards to King Soopers
+* $10 Gift Cards to King Soopers

--Canned Goods (Fruit and Veggies)
+* Canned Goods (Fruit and Veggies)

--Dry Goods
+* Dry Goods

--Cardboard Boxes
+* Cardboard Boxes

--Canned Cranberry Sauce
+* Canned Cranberry Sauce

--Canned Yams
+* Canned Yams

--Bags of Stuffing
+* Bags of Stuffing

--Fresh Apples, Bananas, Oranges,
+* Fresh Apples, Bananas, Oranges,

--Celery and Carrots
+* Celery and Carrots

--Potatoes
+* Potatoes